cerner/ccl-testing/ccl-maven-plugin/doc/BUILDISSUES.md

 Code Coverage Problems
 ===
-To see code coverage, [specifyDebugCcl](ccl-maven-plugin/doc/CONFIGURATIONOPTIONS.md#specifyDebugCcl) must be false for CCL versions prior to 8.13.0.
+To see code coverage, [specifyDebugCcl](ccl-maven-plugin/doc/CONFIGURATIONOPTIONS.md#specifyDebugCcl) must be false for CCL versions prior to 8.13.0 and must not be false for later versions.

 Legacy Upgrades
 ===